saikat495/socketdocs/docs/background/background.md

 ### Community Driven Trust

+Centralized trust is broken.
+You cannot trust your government, institutions, not even your money.
+Big tech is abusing its monopoly power.
+On Socket network it's all about connecting the world with Transparency, Trust and Truth with absolute Privacy.

+To help you understand about community driven trust, let's quicky take a look at this scenario.

 ### Use case

-To help you understand about community driven trust, let's quicky take a look at this scenario.

 Please note, this may not be accurate 100% of the times, but not all people are bad actors.
 {: .note }

 A invites B to join a private community X. Now that A is an active participant in the X community and everyone in X community knows what A's background is and also A's past history.
 Considering this, B is connected to A, hence B's authenticity and legitmacy can be assessed based on A. If A is belived to be a good actor, obviously his circle will more or less comprise of good actors.
 This may sound a bit intriguing and unfair, but ascertaining legitimacy on Socket network is not dependent soley in this manner.
 In order for B to become a part of community X will still be based on the votes by all the members of that community, albiet B is connected to A.

+There is no such provision for trust in the current system and that is why most scams are prominent in any given aspect.
+If a community as a whole can vouch for something, then there's at least 80% chances that the veracity of certain piece of information has significantly more weightage.

 ## Identity